 - 1. Currently enrolled students and siblings of currently enrolled students - 2.
 Active, practicing Catholic families within Holy Spirit or St. Francis parishes - 3.
 Other Catholic families - 4.
-Non-Catholic families educational needs of the students.
-An interview with the prospective student is part of the admission process.
-Testing in some academic areas may be held for incoming students.
+Non-Catholic families

 Non-Catholic students are required to participate in all religious programs with the exception of the reception of the sacraments of Reconciliation and Eucharist.